 Evolution of Dravidian Style of Temple Architecture

-- “Shore Temple” at Mahabalipuram, “Iswara temple” at Mahabalipuram, “Kailashnath temple”, Kansipuram, “Vaikuntaperumal temple”, Kanchipura & “Mukunda temple” of Mahabalipuram is finest example of this style.
+This style represented the 1st phase of Dravidian style, a free-standing temple.
+It emerged during the reign of Narsimha Varmana II.
+This style flourished from 674AD – 800AD.
+“Shore Temple” at Mahabalipuram, “Iswara temple” at Mahabalipuram, “Kailashnathar temple”, Kanchipuram, “Vaikuntaperumal temple”, Kanchipuram & “Mukunda temple” of Mahabalipuram is the finest example of this style.

 Nandi Varman Style (800AD – 900AD)